Alcohol Intoxication (cont.)

-- Remove the person from all sources of alcohol.
+Remove the person from all sources of alcohol.
 Remove the person from the bar or party.
-If in a home environment, get rid of all the
+If in a home environment, get rid of all the alcohol.

-- Make sure that the person's condition is not due to an underlying medical cause or injury.
-Ask about other conditions and look for any evidence of a head injury
+Make sure that the person's condition is not due to an underlying medical cause or injury.
+Ask about other conditions and look for any evidence of a head injury or other trauma.

 NOTE: It is extremely common for an intoxicated person to vomit.
 However, vomiting more than once may be a sign of head injury or other cause of serious illness.
 If an intoxicated person vomits more than once and is not completely coherent, then he/she should be taken to the nearest hospital's emergency department for evaluation.